Reverse Mortgage: How Does It Work?

 Pros of a Reverse Mortgage

-Reverse mortgages offer a number of positive features, including the fact that you can continue to own and live in your home.
 Understand all the advantages of this financial plan so you can better see how it might work for you.
-These advantages include:

-- Accessibility: You can get your funds in a way that works best for you — a lump sum or a continuously accessible line of credit, for example.
+- Flexibility: You can get your funds as a lump sum, in monthly payments or as a line of credit.

 - Existing mortgage payoff: You can use HECM funds to pay off your existing mortgage.